invoiceninja/invoiceninja/docs/install.rst

 https://download.invoiceninja.com/ninja-v3.0.5.zip

 ..
 Note:: All Pro and Enterprise features from our hosted app are included in both the zip file and the GitHub repository.
+We offer a $20 per year white-label license to remove our branding.

 - Release Notes: `github.com/invoiceninja/invoiceninja/releases <https://github.com/invoiceninja/invoiceninja/releases>`_